offthegridcoders/run-the-fells/README.md

-# acidotic Racing Official Website
+# Run the Fells

 ## Part of Off The Grid Coders

-You can see the progress here: [LINK](http://offthegridcoders.github.io/acidotic-racing/dist/)
+You can see the progress here: [LINK](http://offthegridcoders.github.io/run-the-fells/dist/)

 Generated Static HTML using Gulp